tisyasharma/US-air-travel-trends/README.md

 - [Docs](docs/) — screenshots/assets

 ## Highlights
-- Interactive route map (D3 + TopoJSON) with filtering by origin, year, month, and top-N routes.
+- Built an interactive route map (D3 + TopoJSON) with filtering by origin, year, month, and top-N routes.
-- Market share and seasonality charts (Vega-Lite) using lightweight JSON extracts.
+- Built market share and seasonality charts (Vega-Lite) using lightweight JSON extracts.
-- One-step data build script that mirrors outputs to both `data/` and `webpage_deliverable/data/` for the static site.
+- Automated data prep with a single build script that writes the JSON feeds used by the site.

 ## Screenshots
 Add your visuals under `docs/` and update the links: